O beautiful for heroes proved

 Greater love has no one than this, that someone lay down his life for his friends (John 15:13, ESV).

 Observed on the last Monday in May, Memorial Day’s roots go back to Decoration Day, 30 May 1868, when flowers were placed on the graves of Union and Confederate soldiers at Arlington National Cemetery—an act towards reconciliation and healing against the dividing rift caused by the Civil War.

-Through the years Memorial Day morphed into a remembrance specifically honoring Americans who died in all wars, then to honoring deceased loved ones, whether or not they had died while serving in the military–or even served in the military at all.
+Through the years Memorial Day morphed from a remembrance specifically honoring Americans who died in all wars into an observance honoring deceased loved ones—whether or not they actually died while in service to their nation or even served at all.

 Though Memorial Day now tends to be the unofficial start of summer, a three-day weekend of activities such as camping, going to the beach, or backyard barbecues, many communities–starting with Washington, DC—still celebrate Memorial Day as a day to honor our military men and women who paid for our nation’s freedoms with their very lives.